variantstudios/greeleydowntown.com/pages/more/about/index.md

 A few of the DDA’s projects and services for downtown include:

-* Business support- site locating, facade grants, incentive opportunities
+* Business support- site location, facade grants, incentive opportunities, marketing & promotion
+* Enhanced downtown experience- public art, lighting, maintenance, parking, safety
 * Historic preservation
-* Downtown beautification
+* Redevelopment partnerships
-* Architectural assistance for property owners
-* Information about incentives for new businesses and property rehabilitation
 * Special events such as Blarney on the Block, Friday Fest, Oktobrewfest, Trick-or-Treat Street, and more

-From entertainment venues to retail stores, professional services to residential spaces, the Greeley Downtown Development Authority is working to create a well-rounded, versatile, vibrant downtown.
+From entertainment venues to retail stores, professional services to residential spaces, the Greeley Downtown Development Authority is working to create a vibrant downtown.

 To hear about what we were up to in 2018, check out our [ANNUAL REPORT](/assets/pdfs/greeley-dda-annual-report-2016.pdf).